geocoug/pg_upsert/README.md

 **pg-upsert** is a Python package for validating and upserting data from staging tables into base tables in PostgreSQL.
 It runs automated QA checks, reports errors with rich formatted output, and performs dependency-aware upserts.

+An **upsert** (a blend of *update* and *insert*, standardized in SQL as [`MERGE`](<https://en.wikipedia.org/wiki/Merge_(SQL)>)) updates a row if it already exists and inserts it if it does not. pg-upsert matches staging rows to base rows by primary key — matched rows update the base table, unmatched rows are inserted — all inside a single transaction that is rolled back unless you ask to commit.

 ![pg-upsert terminal output with interactive compare table](pg-upsert-screenshot.png)

 ## Why Use `pg-upsert`?